Huegoxaga/notes/algorithm/README.md

 - Generally larger input run slower.
 - This method focus on studying the growth rate of primitive operation count related to the growth of input size.
 - When convert operation count into running time.
 For inputs with the same sizes, running time may vary.
 However, the worst-case is usually taken as the running time for this input size.
 It is good for code improvement.
+- The running time `T(n)` equals the sum of the product of the time cost of each statement (line of code) multiply by the number of times executed
-- For logarithm function in computer science, the 2 in base 2 is often omitted.
+- For logarithm function in computer science, the 2 in base 2 is often omitted, written as `logx` or `lgx`.
 It looks similar to LOG with base 10.
 - The Big O math model is used to simplify operation count functions for comparison.
   - A function `f(x)` can be converted to the big-Oh of another function `g(x)`. if the y value of `f(x)` is always smaller or equal than `g(x)` times a constant for all x value greater than certain constant.
     - Then the generalized big-Oh function can be used to represent the complexity of the algorithm.